 The Message Profile provides statistical information on MPI point to point messages.
 Messages are categorized by grouping them in two dimensions.
-A detailed description of the Message Profile is available in Section 4.6.
+A detailed description of the Message Profile is available in the section called "The Message Profile".

 • Collective Operations Profile (Ctrl+Alt+C)